gbenato/BATGraphHistoFit/README.md

-// to compile you can use the example Makefile changing the line of the PGRSRC
+To compile you can use:
+g++ -std=c++0x `root-config  --cflags --glibs` macros/TestMacro.cxx src/BatGraphFitter.cxx src/BAT_GraphFit.cxx -o bin/TestMacro `bat-config --libs --cflags`

+Or change the name of TestMacro.cxx to your macro.

-To RUN the CUORE effiiencies (not worying about the BAT code just do) make
+To RUN the test do:
-./BAT_Efficiency
+./bin/TestMacro

+For the CUORE efficiencies compile and do:
+./bin/CUORE_Efficiency

 This will make a series of files in the output directory